 \subsubsection{Proof of Theorem \ref{thm:main6}}

+Let $G$ be a finite group of order $|G|$.
+Let $B$ be a semisimple ring with local units satisfying $|G|B = B$.
 Put $A := B[G]$.
-Since $B$ is locally unital, clearly, the ring inclusion $B \to A$ is left s-unital.
-Thus, by Theorems \ref{thm:main4} and \ref{thm:main5}, $A$ is left semisimple.
+We wish to show that $A$ is left semisimple.
+Since $B$ is locally unital, the ring inclusion $B \to A$ is left s-unital.
+Therefore, by Theorem \ref{thm:main4} and Theorem \ref{thm:main5}, $A$ is left semisimple.

-\begin{rem} It is easy to produce examples of rings \(B\) that satisfy the hypotheses of Theorem~\ref{thm:main6} for any finite group \(G\).
+\begin{rem} It is easy to produce examples of nonunital rings \(B\) satisfying the hypotheses of Theorem~\ref{thm:main6} for any finite group \(G\).
 Let \(K\) be a field of characteristic zero and let \(B = K^{(\N)}\) be the ring from Example~\ref{ex:examplesrings}(a).
-Then \(B\) is semisimple, nonunital, and locally unital, and it satisfies \(nB = B\) for every \(n \in \N\).
+Then \(B\) is semisimple and nonunital, yet has local units, and satisfies \(nB = B\) for every \(n \in \N\).
 Hence Theorem~\ref{thm:main6} applies to the group ring \(B[G]\) for any finite group \(G\).

-Moreover, one can even find \emph{simple} locally unital, nonunital rings \(B\) such that \(nB = B\) for all \(n \in \N\).
-A standard example is the ring \(\mathrm{CRF}_{\N}(K)\) of column- and row-finite matrices indexed by \(\N\) over a field $K$ of characteristic zero.
-This ring is locally unital since finite sets of matrices are supported on finitely many rows/columns, so the diagonal idempotent on that finite set is a local unit.
+Moreover, one can even find simple nonunital rings $B$ with local units such that \(nB = B\) for all \(n \in \N\).
+A standard example is the ring $\mathrm{FM}_{\N}(K)$ of finitary $\N \times \N$ matrices over $K$, that is, the ring consisting of all matrices $(a_{ij})_{i,j \in \N}$ with $a_{ij} \in K$ such that $a_{ij}=0$ for all but finitely many pairs $(i,j) \in \N \times \N$, over a field $K$ of characteristic zero.
+This ring has local units, since any finite set of matrices is supported on finitely many rows and columns, and the diagonal idempotent corresponding to those rows and columns acts as a local unit for that set.
 We leave the simplicity verification to the reader. \end{rem}

-We say that $A$ is \emph{left hereditary} if for every projective left $A$-module $M$ in ${}_A\FMod$, all $A$-submodules of $M$ are again projective.
+Let $A$ be a left s-unital ring.
+We say that $A$ is left hereditary if for every projective left $A$-module $M$ in ${}_A\FMod$, all $A$-submodules of $M$ are again projective.